ferreiro/Basic-Template/README.md

 - Basic content structure (left and right modules).
 - Basic Footer.

-### Feedback.
+### Feedback and future improvements.

-Fell free to use my code under MIT license.
+You can use my code under MIT license.
 If you have some ideas and feedback, please, open an issue or write me an email: dividirporcero@gmail.com.
 Would be awesome to hear your ideas ;).